What Are Dental Implants?

-Using the most recent advances in dental implant technology, Dr. Kalant, Dr. Pink and Dr. Garrett are able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a Using the most recent advances in dental implant technology, Drs.
-Kalant, Pink and Garrett are able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+Using the most recent advances in dental implant technology, Dr. Kalant and Dr. Pink are able to place single-stage implants.
+These types of implants do not require a second procedure to uncover them, but require using the most recent advances in dental implant technology.
+Drs.
+Kalant and Pink are able to place single-stage implants.
+These implants do not require a second procedure to uncover them but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Drs.
-Kalant, Pink and Garrett perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Kalant and Pink perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Dental Implants — Lead to a Longer Life?

 Dental implants are considered “the next best thing to natural teeth.”
 This statement is certainly true!
 Dental implants are a great option that offer many benefits, including ones that have the potential to help you live a healthier — and perhaps a longer life.